-Cornwall residents can stay informed on the quality of the Lemon Fair River by keeping up on results obtained by the Addison County River Watch Collaborative.
-There are currently two monitoring stations in the Lemon Fair River in which this volunteer group.
+Cornwall residents can stay informed on the quality of the Lemon Fair River by keeping up on results obtained by the Addison County River Watch

 Collaborative.
 There are currently two monitoring stations in the Lemon Fair River in which this volunteer group checks e coli, phosphorus and nitrate levels as well as turbidity levels.
 More information can be found at: https://acrpc.org/regional-programs/natural-resources/acrwc/